Q. What is the AGPT program?

 A. The Australian General Practice Training (AGPT) Program is an Australian government initiative which provides training for doctors to obtain general practice Fellowship and gain specialist registration.

-Currently, registrars enrolled in the AGPT can elect to train to either or both the FACRRM and the FRACGP.
+Currently, registrars enrolled in the AGPT can elect to train to either or both the Fellowship of the Australian College of Rural and Remote Medicine (FACRRM) and the Fellowship of the Royal Australian College of General Practitioners (FRACGP).
 FACRRM training is open to both rural and general pathway registrars providing they train in ACRRM-accredited training posts.

 The AGPT Program is three to four years of full-time training offered in urban, regional and rural locations nationally.
 It comprises hospital training, general practice placements and extended skills training.